 Juliet Phillips, artist & graphic designer, is a practicing and teaching artist from Brooklyn, NY whose work follows a narrative that winds its way through painting, papermaking, animation, illustration and installation.
 She has taught a wide range of artmaking methods such as printmaking, animation, story-telling, mixed media and papermaking to children of all ages at museums, non-profit community art spaces and workshops.
 Juliet’s work can be seen here: jrp.cool

-Kristin Chang is a second-year student at Sarah Lawrence College and is originally from the San Francisco Bay Area.
-She joined RRR to connect with her lineage, incorporate ideas of resistance/migration/cultural ancestry in her writing and art, and to connect with a community of passionate art-makers and activists.
-Her interests include queer Asian media, spoken word poetry, and comics.
+Born and raised in California, Kristin Chang studies literature and ethnic studies at Sarah Lawrence.
+She first joined RRR as a fellow and is now a co-leader in the program's second year.
+She aims to connect with her lineage, incorporate ideas of resistance/migration/cultural ancestry in her writing and art, and connect with a community of passionate art-makers and activists.
+Her interests include spoken word poetry, comics, and martial arts films.

 Jing Chen is an immigrant from Fuzhou, China.
 Jing decided to join the RRR Project primarily due to the many problems Chinese Americans are facing nowadays in the United States.
 Jing wants to contribute to the Asian American community as well as explore more aspects of Chinese culture that she might not have been aware of prior to joining the RRR Project team.

 Melody Mok is an Asian-American with a hispanic background.
 As a fluent speaker of 3 languages (Spanish, English,and Chinese), Melody has learned that one of the most essential factors in achieving success is the ability to understand different cultures and interact with different backgrounds.
 Melody has joined the RRR Project in hopes of re-immersing herself in Chinese culture and making a difference by supporting the W.O.W Project's mission.
 Her interests include painting, fencing and swimming.